 Soleplate

-The soleplate is the flat metal surface that touches the clothes.
+The soleplate is the flat metal base of the iron that directly contacts the fabric.

 Power Cord

-The power cord supplies electricity from the outlet to the iron.
+The power cord supplies electrical power from the outlet to the iron.

 Indicator Light

-Steam irons contain a water tank that produces steam during operation.
+Steam irons include a water tank for producing steam during ironing.

 Electric Iron Advantages and Disadvantages